sony/nnabla/doc/python/tutorial/python_api.rst

 Function
 --------

-A function defines a operation block of a computation graph as we described above.
+A function defines an operation block of a computation graph as we described above.
 The module ``nnabla.functions`` offers various functions (e.g. Convolution, Affine and ReLU).
 You can see the list of functions available in the `API reference